matthiasgeihs/fhe_string/README.md

 ### Possible optimizations if unpadded strings are available

+Currently, all encrypted strings are padded using encryptions of 0 to hide their length.
-The following functions can be sped up if we decide to add support encrypted strings of known length at a later point in time.
+In the following, we outline how a number of string functions could be optimized if we decide to add support for unpadded encrypted strings in the future.

 - `ends_with`: currently need to go through whole string because we don't know length. then only need to compare the respective ends of the two encrypted strings.
-- `add`, `repeat`: currently this is a quadratic operation because we don't know where the boundaries are. if we know the length, we can just append.
+- `add`, `repeat`: currently this is a quadratic operation because we don't know where the boundaries are. if we don't have padding, we can just append.

 ### TODO
 - Work on any of the known limitations? (e.g., add support for `split` with empty pattern)